brancooo1/X-Rates-crawler/README.md

             db.commit() # Save the changes
 ```

-And we will store our crawled data in sqlite3 database
+And we will store our crawled data in sqlite3 database:
 ```
 class Database():   # Database class with basic methods
     def __init__(self):